CAIP-104: Namespace Reference Purpose and Guidelines

 Namespace Reference Rationale

-Cross-chain engineering is difficult and often requires one to know both sides of a cross-namespace/cross-ecosystem interaction deeply to avoid serious security, UX, and design problems.
-The primary function of defining a namespace reference is to map the cross-chain CAIPs against the specifics of a given ecosystem and namespace, ideally written for a reader with very little context in that namespace.
+Cross-system engineering is difficult and often requires one to know both sides of a cross-namespace/cross-ecosystem interaction deeply to avoid serious security, UX, and design problems.
+The primary function of defining a namespace reference is to map the cross-namespace CAIPs against the specifics of a given ecosystem and namespace, ideally written for a reader with very little context in that ecosystem and its technical decisions to date.

 Reference Formats and Templates